autostrap/project-config/README.md

 ===========

-This repository contains project specific configuration for Openstack instances deployed using Syseleven's cloudstrap framework.
+This repository contains project specific configuration for Openstack instances deployed using the [autostrap](https://github.com/autostrap) framework.

 Structure
 =========

-puppet/sys11-topcis contains a list of configuration topics to be pulled in from sys11-configs.
+puppet/topcis contains a list of configuration topics to be pulled in from global-configs.

 The remaining configuration resides in the puppet/hieradata subdirectory.
 This directory contains four *type directories*, grouping configuration by configuration type: nodes.d, nodetype.d, config.d and repos.d.

-config.d and repos.d contain *topic directories* (e.g. sensu-server/ for
+config.d and repos.d contain *topic directories* (e.g. `nginx-static/` for
-deploying a sensu server or ssh/ for rolling out SSH keys and configuring the SSH server).
+deploying a web server or ssh/ for rolling out SSH keys and configuring the SSH server).
 For any given topic there may be a topic subdirectories in any of config.d and repos.d.
 Both of these directories' contents override configuration from their counterparts in the sys11-config repository.